 One of the artists participating was Angelo Custódio, an artist originally from Portugal who works with voice and performance.
 He creates sonic-based experiences which address the body and vulnerability from a crip/queer perspective.
 Within the program of Proximity Music: Sensing After Thought he presented his new work HUM (an/other), an immersive participatory installation expanding listening through touch and artificial intelligence.

 A machine learning system reacting to visitors processes the artist’s voice.
 Visitors were invited to place a custom-made tactile transducer on their own bodies, merging themselves with a hybrid organism.
 HUM (an/other) was presented in collaboration with Das Leben am Haverkamp at Stille Veerkade 19.

 We discussed different aspects of the festival’s artistic programme theme and the artwork he presented.

-In relation to the Rewire 2022 art programme/exhibition’s theme, how are any intuitive processes in your practice or on the contrary ways to approach your practice in a more calculated way, impact or balance in your practice? and what role do interruptions and afterthoughts play in as well?
+In relation to the Rewire 2022 art programme/exhibition’s theme, how are any intuitive processes in your practice or, on the contrary, ways to approach your practice more calculatedly, impact or balance in your practice?
+And what role do interruptions and afterthoughts play as well?

 This complex question brings forward the relational aspect of ourselves as beings and our processes of creating/making.
 It addresses how the work comes into being in dialogue with me as a person.